Caus-tubh/IIITH_Router_LAN/README.md

     ```
     , where eth1 should be replaced with the suitable interface found in Step 6 earlier.

     - The above command tries to authenticate with the creds provided.
-Check for the server response on the terminal screen.For a successful authentication, you will receive a positive response message.
+Check for the server response on the terminal screen.
+For a successful authentication, you will receive a positive response message.
 If the interface is wrong, you will not receive any acknowledgements from the server.
 If the interface is right and the IIIT credentials are wrongly provided, you will receive an acknowledgment that reads IIIT's name.
 However, your connection will not succeed.

 ## Credits: